rizh09/ai-study/README.md

 ## Usage

 ### Running the Script
-Once you have installed all the necessary libraries, you can run the `main.py` script.
+Once you have installed all the necessary libraries, you can run the ` download_youtube.py` script.
 Use the following command in your terminal:

-`python main.py`
+`python download_youtube.py`

 ### Configuration
-Make sure to configure any necessary API keys or settings in `main.py` before running the script.
+Make sure to configure any necessary API keys or settings in `python download_youtube.py` before running the script.
 For example, if you are using the OpenAI API, you will need to set your API key:

 `import openai`
 `openai.api_key = 'your-api-key-here'`